-As patterns are human readable artifacts, the template documenting a pattern contains solution sections presenting solution knowledge as ordinary text [2][7][14][18].
+Patterns are human readable artifacts, which combine problem knowledge with generic solution knowledge.
+The template documenting a pattern contains solution sections presenting solution knowledge as ordinary text [2][19][13].
 This kind of solution representation contains the general principle and core of a solution in an abstract way.
 Common solution sections of patterns do not reflect concrete solution instances of the pattern.
-They only provide conceptual sketches of a solution or describe the essence of the solution textually.
-Thus, they just act like manuals to support a reader at implementing a solution proper for his issues, but they do not provide concrete solution artifacts.
+They just act like manuals to support a reader at implementing a solution proper for his issues.

-Iterative pattern formulation approaches as shown by Reiners et al. [19][21] and Falkenthal et al. [22] can enable that concrete solution knowledge arising from running projects is used to formulate patterns.
+Iterative pattern formulation approaches as shown by Reiners et al. [6] and Falkenthal et al. [5] can enable that concrete solution knowledge is used to formulate patterns.
 Patterns are not just final artifacts but are formulated based on initial ideas in an iterative process to finally reach the status of a pattern.
-Nevertheless, in these approaches concrete solution knowledge only supports the formulation process of patterns but is not stored in the form of concrete solution artifacts explicitly to get reused when a pattern is applied.
+Nevertheless, in these approaches concrete solution knowledge only supports the formulation process of patterns but is not stored explicitly to get reused when a pattern is applied.

-Porter et al. [23] have shown that selecting patterns from a pattern language is a question of temporal ordering of the selected patterns.
+Porter et al. [15] have shown that selecting patterns from a pattern language is a question of temporal ordering of the selected patterns.
 They show that combinations and aggregations of patterns rely on the order in which the patterns have to be applied.
 This leads to so called pattern sequences which are partially ordered sets of patterns reflecting the temporal order of pattern application.
 This approach focuses on combinability of patterns, but not on the combinability of concrete solutions.

-Many pattern collections and pattern languages are stored in digital pattern repositories such as presented by Reiners [3], Fehling [24] and van Heesch [25].
-Although these repositories support readers in navigating through the patterns they do not link concrete solutions with the patterns.
+Many pattern collections and pattern languages are stored in digital pattern repositories such as presented by Fehling [4], van Heesch [7] and Reiners [3].
+Although these repositories support readers in navigating through the patterns they do not link concrete solutions to the patterns.
 Therefore, readers have to manually recreate concrete solutions each time when they want to apply a pattern.

-Zdun [20] shows that pattern languages can be represented as graphs with weighted edges.
+Zdun [9] shows that pattern languages can be represented as graphs with weighted edges.
 Patterns are the nodes of the graph and edges are relationships between the patterns.
 The weights of the edges represent the semantics of the relationships as well as the effects of a pattern on the resulting context of a pattern.
 These effects are called goals and reflect the influence of a pattern on the quality attributes of software architectures.
 While this approach helps to select proper pattern sequences from a pattern language it does not enable to find concrete solutions and connect them together.

-Demirköprü [26] shows that Hoare logic can be applied to patterns and pattern languages such that patterns are getting enriched by preconditions and postconditions.
-By considering this conditions, pattern sequences can be connected into aggregates, respectively compositions of patterns where preconditions of the first pattern of the sequence are the preconditions of the aggregate and postconditions of the last pattern in the sequence are accordingly the postconditions of the aggregate.
-This approach only tackles aggregation of patterns without considering concrete solutions.
+Demirköprü [8] shows that Hoare logic can be applied to patterns and pattern languages such that patterns are getting enriched by preconditions and postconditions.
+By considering this conditions, pattern sequences can be connected into aggregates respectively compositions of patterns where preconditions of the first pattern of the sequence are the preconditions of the aggregate and postconditions of the last pattern in the sequence are accordingly the postconditions of the aggregate.
+This approach also only tackles aggregation of patterns without considering concrete solutions.

-Fehling et al. [27][28] show that their structure of cloud computing patterns can be extended to annotate patterns with additional implementation artifacts.
+Fehling et al. [31][33] show that their structure of cloud computing patterns can be extended to annotate patterns with additional implementation artifacts.
 Those artifacts can represent instantiations of a pattern on a concrete cloud platform.
 Considering those annotations, developers can be guided through configurations of runtime environments.
-Although patterns can be annotated with concrete implementation artifacts, this approach is only described in the domain of cloud computing and must be extended to other domains in order to introduce a means to ease pattern usage and refinement in general.
+Although patterns can be annotated with concrete implementation artifacts, this approach is only described in the domain of cloud computing and does not introduce a means to ease pattern usage and refinement in general.